What Is Polycystic Ovary Syndrome (PCOS), and How Does It Affect Acne?

 Because CPA rarely is used alone, there is not much research concerning its efficacy for PCOS-related acne.
 One small 1987 study found that acne improved significantly after two months of solo CPA therapy.
 However, when the treatment was stopped, acne returned quickly.
 In addition, the women using CPA experienced either irregular menstruation or a complete cessation of their periods.15

-The typical dosage of spironolactone is between 50–200 mg, the preferred dose being 100 mg/day.
+The typical dosage of spironolactone is between 50 - 200 mg per day, with the most common ("preferred") dose being 100 mg/day.
 Side effects, especially in higher doses, include breast tenderness, irregular periods, and headache, among others.4

 Studies show us that when spironolactone is prescribed on its own and not with a COC to females with both acne and hirsutism, it may be beneficial for hirsutism, but not for acne.16,17